jsdclxvi/Reforestation/README.md

-## I used to be addicted to the hokey pokey, but I turned myself around.
+##  I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.
+##